HadiElNawfal/Protocol_Detection_Tool/README.md

 ### Installation Steps

-1. From your terminal, install all libraries using pip by running the following command: `pip install libraryname`.
-This will download and install the library and its dependencies.
+1. From your terminal, install all libraries using pip by running the following command: `pip install -r requirements.txt`.
+This will download and install all the requirements.

 2. Once the installation is complete, you can clone our code using the command: